 Located in the top of the “Cerro del Castillo” hill, Medina Sidonia was one of Spain’s most important ducal seats in the 15th century.
 Originally founded by Phoenicians, then became an important Roman colony.

-Medina Sidonia is a pitoresque place to visit, with its mediaval walls that encircle a maze of narrow streets.
+Medina Sidonia is a picturesque place to visit, with its medieval walls that encircle a maze of narrow streets.
 Once it was a melting pot of different cultures and today the town has many things to offer, Medieval remnants include the ruins of the castle, erected on the old Muslim fortress, and Torrestrella Castle.

-The view from the Torrestrella Castle is just specular, a rural landscape surround the village, but from the very top you can easily spot Caidz and, when is not so cloudy, even Morocco.
+The view from the Torrestrella Castle is just specular, a rural landscape surround the village, but from the very top you can easily spot Cadiz and, when is not so cloudy, even Morocco.

-Two hours are enought to see the whole town, but don’t miss the chance to have a coffe at the sunny bars in the main square and check out one of its renowned pastries.
+Two hours are enough to see the whole town but don’t miss the chance to have a coffee at the sunny bars in the main square and check out one of its renowned pastries.

 ARCOS DE LA FRONTERA

 Together with some other villages, Arcos de la Frontera is part of the White Villages (Pueblos Blancos).
 These small towns are distinguished by their whitewashed houses, influenced by the Barber architecture of North Africa.

 Arcos de la Frontera, like all the other Pueblos Blancos, is a National historic site.
 This string of cliff-top whitewashed village, where all the houses are arranged in a semicircle, has one of the most beautiful views among the others.
 Indeed the terrace in Plaza del Cabildo, right in front of Santa María de la Asunción church, offers views of the Guadalete Valley.

 In Sierra de Cádiz there are 19 Pueblos Blancos and Arcos is the westernmost.
 There are many ceramic stores, a castle, few churches, palaces and convents to discover.
 Worth a visit.